 Visit USA Healthcare Superior provides coverage in the USA and coverage for incidental trips to the home country, after 3 months continuous coverage you are covered to a maximum of 30 days.

 Participating providers will likely bill the insurance company directly and charge a network negotiated fee, which is typically less than standard charges.

-To learn about network providers, read details of the First health PPO Network.
+To learn about network providers, read details of the United Healthcare PPO or First Health PPO Network.

 How much is covered?

 When you use the coverage, you will first pay your chosen deductible per policy period - choose from $0, $250, $500 or $1,000.
 You must completely satisfy your deductible before the insurance company pays anything.
 The deductible is applicable to all plan benefits, like visits to the doctor, urgent care, hospitalization, etc. Aside from the Urgent Care and Emergency Room copays, there are no other copays.